Collared crow: Distribution and ecology

 The range of this species is essentially China, covering large areas of the country though not further north than Beijing.
 It occurs in plains and low lying river valleys in fairly open country and cultivated regions and is a common sight in paddy fields.
 It tends to avoid large towns and cities and is predominantly a rural species.

 Food is sought mainly on the ground where a large range of items are taken, such as insects, mollusks and other invertebrates (even from shallow water), grains, especially rice and it also searches among refuse for suitable food items left by humans.
 It appears to take less carrion than other species but will if the opportunity arises, and will also take eggs and nestlings.

 The nest is usually in a tree and is plastered with mud.
 There are usually 3–4 eggs laid.

-It was formerly classified as a Species of Least Concern by the IUCN.
-But new research has shown it to be rarer than it was believed.
-It was uplisted to Near Threatened status in 2008 and Vulnerable in 2018.
+It was classified as least concern by the International Union for the Conservation of Nature in 2004 before being upgraded to near threatened status in 2008.
+It is considered a vulnerable species as of 2018.